HCALPFG/HcalPedestalTuning/HcalPedestalTable/README.md

 ```
 You should make a PFGntuple using a local pedestal run first.
 The following are two useful scripts for analysis of the pedestal measurement.

 Script that compares two pedestal tables and generate a root file with histrogams of comparison:
 ```
 $ python ped_compare.py [table1.txt] [table2.txt] [output.root]
 ```
+You should check if the subdetectors in the code(line 429 ~520) and your table match or not.

 Script that visualized a pedestal table or the result of comparison (output file of `ped_compare.py`):
 ```